The overgrown area by the Spinney has now been grassed over. Thanks to everyone who helped to barrow the rolls of turf and get it put down.

-The latest WAAA Committee minutes and newsletters are now available.
+The WAAA Committee minutes and newsletters are available from the link below.

 Read the August WAAA newsletter to find out what has been going on and what we are doing.

-The latest BDAC newsletter is also available on this link.
+The BDAC newsletter is also available on this link.

 On the 2nd, 4th & 10th of August we hosted a group of teenage volunteers from the National Citizen Service (The Challenge).